-- 5.3.20 New development need to be flexible enough to respond to future changes in use, lifestyle, demography and climate change.
+5.3.20 New development need to be flexible enough to respond to future changes in use, lifestyle, demography and climate change.
 This means designing for energy and resource efficiency, creating flexibility in the use of property, public spaces and service infrastructure (including car parking and refuse bin storage), and introducing new approaches to the use of transportation, traffic management and parking.
-Open spaces, SUDs and planting will need to be designed to adapt to changes in the climate. - 5.3.21 Homes will need to have provision for electric vehicle charging points in accordance with the City Plan Policy G2.
+Open spaces, SUDs and planting will need to be designed to adapt to changes in the climate.

+5.3.21 Homes will need to have provision for electric vehicle charging points in accordance with the City Plan Policy G2.

-5.3.22 As a result of regeneration and the implementation of the employment skills plan and economic action plan, deprivation in Podsmead may reduce and the economic situation may improve for some residents.
+5.3.22 As a result of regeneration and the implementation of the employment skills plan, economic action plan and Power of Three economic strategy, deprivation in Matson may reduce and the economic situation may improve for some residents.
 When designing highways consideration shall be given to the potential future increase in work vans and car ownership.